electron/website/blog/10-years-of-electron.md

 #### Building virtual communities

 - In 2020, we launched our community Discord server.
-We had previously had a section in Atom’s forum, but decided to have a more informal messaging platform to have a space for discussions between maintainers and Electron developers and for general debugging help.
+We previously had a section in Atom’s forum, but decided to have a more informal messaging platform to have a space for discussions between maintainers and Electron developers and for general debugging help.
 - In 2021, we established the [Electron China](https://github.com/electronjs-cn) user group with the help of